geodynamics/pylith/docs-sphinx/user/run-pylith/overview.md

 :::

 :::{tip}
-See {ref}`sec-user-run-pylith-utilities` and {ref}`sec-user-run-pylith-paramtere-view` for several helpful utilities for viewing PyLith parameters and finding examples using specific features.
+See {ref}`sec-user-run-pylith-utilities` and {ref}`sec-user-run-pylith-parameter-gui` for several helpful utilities for viewing PyLith parameters and finding examples using specific features.
 :::

 % End of file